swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_trainers.md

 [ sender name ]

-##### Trainee Didn’t Pass Teaching Demo
+##### Trainee Invited to Repeat Teaching Demo

+Note to Trainers: Even with a template, these emails can be hard to compose and send!
+When in doubt, don't hesitate to reach out to the Trainer community and/or staff for support in deciding, customizing, or responding to questions about these messages.

 Subject: Carpentries instructor training: Teaching Demo

 Hi [ trainee name ],

 Thank you for doing a teaching demonstration.
-While you demonstrated good command of the subject material, I’ve determined not to pass you based on [ reason ]. [ Explanation of this reason. ]  We are excited about having you as a Carpentries instructor and I would be happy to see you do another teaching demonstration [ making these changes ] to certify as an instructor.
+While you demonstrated good [ something they did well, e.g. command of the subject material], I am inviting you to return for one more try at the teaching demo.
+The primary reason is because [ reason ]. [ Explanation of what you would like to see instead, and why it is central to Carpentries teaching practices. ]

-Please let me know if you have any questions.
+This was a difficult determination to make -- we are excited about having you as a Carpentries instructor and we want to have you on board!
+I know it is hard to make time for these sessions, and I hope you will find the opportunity for additional practice and feedback to be worthwhile.

+I have contacted our checkout staff to indicate that this session should be repeated.
+If you are close to the end of your checkout period, you can email checkout@carpentries.org to request an extension if you need one.

+Please get in touch with questions!

 Best wishes,

 [ sender name ]

 ##### Trainee Did Pass Teaching Demo